x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/remove-an-in-place-ediscovery-search-exchange-2013-help.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center in Exchange 2013](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).

-## What do you want to do?

-### Use the EAC to remove an In-Place eDiscovery search
+## Use the EAC to remove an In-Place eDiscovery search

 1. Navigate to **Compliance management** \> **In-place eDiscovery & hold**.

 2. In the list view, select the In-Place eDiscovery search you want to remove, and then click **Delete** ![Delete icon](images/ITPro_EAC_DeleteIcon.gif).

-### Use the Shell to remove an In-Place eDiscovery search
+## Use the Shell to remove an In-Place eDiscovery search

 For an example of how to remove an In-Place eDiscovery search, see the "Examples" section in [Remove-MailboxSearch](http://technet.microsoft.com/library/8d97c7d0-da13-492c-9efc-3646b7bf173a.aspx).